bhwanip/email-service/ARCHITECTURE.md

 A back up of these deleted records can be maintained on S3 if needed for compliance purposes.

 3. **Resiliency**: The solution is resilient as every interaction with the external email provider has a timeout of 3 seconds, this is to avoid performance degradation in case of downtime of external email services.
+The `EmailServiceManager` falls back to the secondary email service provider if the primary fails to send email.
 Each of the microservice should be able to scale horizontaly as the traffic increases.

 1. **Maintainability**: Both the services *email-gateway* and *email-processor* can be deployed and scaled independently.